ogelbric/Tanzu-AVI-nxDC-nxCL-noAccessCloud/README.md

 This write up wil center on the setup of vCenter with AVI and enabling several vCenter Data Centers and vCenter Clusters with WCP (Tanzu TKGs).

+vCenter 7u3d is needed (Marker enablement!)
+Here are the various versions: